cc1024201/GoF23/README_E.md

-# Design Patterns in Java
+# Design Patterns

-This is a project about the implementation of design patterns in Java.
+This is a project about the implementation of design patterns.
 It includes 23 classic design patterns, each with corresponding code implementation and detailed explanation.

 ## Creational Patterns